 The online device farm provided by LambdaTest enables you to test at scale across more than 3000 different real browsers, devices, and operating system combinations.
 In addition to this, it is compatible with a broad variety of continuous integration and continuous delivery platforms such as Jenkins, CircleCI, and Travis CI.

 Teams are able to ensure that all code changes are properly vetted and verified before they are released to production if they use consistent tools and processes for the development, testing, and deployment phases of the software development life cycle.

 Implementing CI and Testing In Drupal

-- Install a version control system (VCS) like Git or SVN in order to keep track of the changes made to the code.
+- Install a version control system (VCS) like Git or SVN to keep track of the changes made to the code.
 Every developer ought to be encouraged to routinely commit their modifications to the version control system (VCS).

-- Utilize a tool for continuous integration (CI) such as Jenkins, Travis CI, or CircleCI in order to build and test modifications to the Drupal source code automatically whenever they are committed to the version control system.
+- Utilize a tool for continuous integration (CI) such as Jenkins, Travis CI, or CircleCI to build and test modifications to the Drupal source code automatically whenever they are committed to the version control system.

 - Develop automated Drupal tests by making use of a testing framework such as PHPUnit or Behat.
 Functional and non-functional components of the application should both be tested.

 - Set up the continuous integration technology to execute automated tests every time new code is found to be in use.
 If any of the tests don’t pass, the developers need to be informed as soon as possible so they can address the problem.